|

 To try to get some idea of possible locations we can try to use the sunrise sunset times that cover this area.

-You must be aware that sunrise sunset times vary across every location in the world due to latitude
+Please be aware that sunrise sunset times vary across every location in the world due to latitude and longitude changes.

 Now we can get the modern sunrise/sunset times for Bexhill as this seems to be the probable location of the Norman camp.